muntasirmoin/L2-B5-Assignment-4-Library-Management-client/README.md

 ## Overview

-This frontend app provides a user interface to browse, search, and manage library books.
+This frontend app provides a user interface to manage library books.
 It fetches and manages data via RTK Query from a backend REST API built with Express, TypeScript, and MongoDB.

-The UI uses **shadcn UI**, a Tailwind CSS + Radix UI based component library for accessible and customizable UI components.
+The UI uses **shadcn UI**, a Tailwind CSS based component library for accessible and customizable UI components.

 ---